awslabs/git-secrets/README.rst

     ./install.sh

 The ``install.sh`` script will install a global ``git secrets`` git subcommand that can be used ad-hoc with any git project.

-The command accepts the path to a file to check and will report if any of the prohibited matches are found in the file.
+The ``git-secrets scan`` command accepts the path to a file to check and will report if any of the prohibited matches are found in the file.

 ::